Customer Empathy Map: What Is It and Why Does It Matter?

 • What do customers feel? – Their emotions while using your product or service.

-• What customers do? – How they behave, interact, and react.
+• What do customers do? – How they behave, interact, and react.

 • Stronger customer relationships